jdudley1123/parity/README.md

 > [!IMPORTANT]
 > This is a fork of Thoughbot's Parity gem to get the core functionality to work on Windows
+> Note that the gem now creates a backup on Heroku before commencing.
+Heroky may automatically delete older backups.

 Parity
 ======